- Pertussis is also called Whooping Cough.

 What is pertussis and how do you get it?

-Pertussis is an infection that causes severe coughing.
+Pertussis is an infection that causes severe coughing episodes that can cause trouble breathing and difficulty sleeping as well.
 The bacteria that causes the infection is called Bordetella pertussis.
 Pertussis is also called “whooping cough” because of the “whoop-like” sound that can be heard, when someone who has it breathes in air.

 Who is at risk for getting pertussis?